Toyota Corolla (E170): Philippines

 The Corolla Altis was first released in early 2014, with five trims available.
 The entry-level 1.6 E model only came with a six-speed manual transmission, four-beam halogen headlamps, fabric upholstery, and 16-inch alloy wheels.
-The mid-range 1.6 G model added TVSS, fog lights and was available in six-speed manual or seven-speed continuously-variable transmission.
+The mid-range 1.6 G model added TVSS, fog lights and was available in six-speed manual or seven-speed continuously variable transmission.
 The 1.6 V featured a push starter and front bumper sensors, and the high-end 2.0 V added LED headlamps with DRLs, paddle shifters, rain sensing wipers, leather seats, 17-inch alloy wheels, and sport body kit.
 A minor update for the Altis was later released in December 2016.
 The higher end variants were now equipped with DRLs and updated safety features such as 7 airbags, ABS and EBD.
 1.6 variants were still equipped with halogen headlights, beige interior while the 2.0 variant gained projector HID headlamps, wrap around body kits and leather interior.

 Singapore

-The new Corolla Altis was available from 10 January 2014 offering only with the 1.6-litre 1ZR-FE engine with Dual VVT-i mated to a 7-speed Sequential transmission with Super CVT-i.
-Initially offered as a single trim, the line up was split into Classic and Elegance trims with the former using multi-reflector headlamps, 16-inch rims, and the latter adds LED headlamps with DRLs, keyless entry with push button start, powered driver seat, auto-dimming rear view mirror, ionizer for the climate control and 17-inch alloy wheels.
-In mid 2017, the facelift model was launched, safety features such as seven airbags, ABS with EBD and brake assist, Vehicle Stability Control (VSC) were made standard across all trims.
-An Eco trim was initially offered during first batch of the facelift period, providing a no-frills option with basic 15” alloy rims, leather seats and without fog lamps.
+The new Corolla Altis was available from 10 January 2014 offering only with the 1.6-litre 1ZR-FE Dual VVT-i engine with 7-speed Super CVT-i.
+Initially offered as a single trim, it was later split into Classic and Elegance trims with the former using multi-reflector headlamps, 16-inch rims, while the latter adds LED headlamps with DRLs, keyless entry with push button start, auto-dimming rear view mirror, ionizer for climate control.
+In mid 2016, all variants received updated Multi-Information Display (MID) and added steering wheel controls, while Elegance trims added powered driver seat and 17-inch alloy wheels.
+Later in mid 2017, the facelift model received safety features such as seven airbags, ABS with EBD and brake assist, Vehicle Stability Control (VSC) was standard on all trims and convenience features such as LED foglamps.
+An Eco trim was initially offered during first batch of the facelift launch, providing a no-frills option with basic 15” alloy rims, leather seats, basic touchscreen unit with buttons and without fog lamps.
 It was subsequently removed from the lineup as more units of the Standard and Elegance variants were available.

-Japanese-market E160 models (Axio and Fielder estate) were also available and sold by grey market importers.
+Japanese-market E160 models (Axio and Fielder estate) were also available and sold by grey market importers in petrol or hybrid only for the Fielder.